 Spicy Holy Basil Chicken (Pad Krapow Gai) is also known as Thai Basil Chicken and Gai Pad Krapow or just Pad Krapow.
 Pad Krapow means stir fried holy basil.
 Sometimes you may see Pad Krapow made with beef or pork or even seafood.

 Thai Holy Basil

 However, at the end of the day, you should be able to cook a meal with the ingredients you can find at the markets near you.
-Feel free to substitute with Mediterranean basil or even Thai Sweet Basil.
+Feel free to substitute with Mediterranean (Italian) basil or even Thai Sweet Basil.
 The secret is to get the flavors balanced to achieve the spicy peppery balance and savory.